lebpac/lebpac.github.io/evans-lake.md

 Heads-up: Evans Lake can only accommodate only _95 people_, so register early to get a spot.

 Once you register, you'll receive a confirmation email from the organizing committee within 48 hours.
-Payment by _Interac_ e-Transfer is due within one week of confirmation.
+Payment by _Interac_ e-Transfer is then due within one week.
 Please send the e-Transfer to:

 *	Name: LAPEB
 *	Email address: lapebtreasurer@gmail.com